pyccel/pyccel/docs/quickstart.md

 ### Installation

 Pyccel's official releases can be downloaded from PyPI (the Python Package Index) using `pip`.
-To get the latest (trunk) version of Pyccel, one can clone the `git` repository from GitHub and checkout the `master` branch.
+To get the latest (trunk) version of Pyccel, one can clone the `git` repository from GitHub and checkout the `devel` branch.
-Detailed installation instructions are found in the [README](https://github.com/pyccel/pyccel/blob/master/README.rst) file.
+Detailed installation instructions are found in the [README](https://github.com/pyccel/pyccel/blob/devel/README.md) file.

 ### Command Line Usage